AutoJenny/blog/docs/llm/README.md

 - Serve as the onboarding entry point for new contributors to the LLM stack.

 ## Key Resources
-- [Hybrid LLM Framework Refactor & Extension: Implementation Plan](../temp/llm_framework_hybrid_refactor.md)   The main step-by-step checklist and architecture plan.
+- [Hybrid LLM Framework Refactor & Extension: Implementation Plan](../temp/llm_framework_hybrid_refactor.md)  ᐧ The main step-by-step checklist and architecture plan.
-- [Dark Theme UI Styleguide](../frontend/dark_theme_styleguide.md)  UI/UX and engineering rules for all LLM-related UI.
+- [Dark Theme UI Styleguide](../frontend/dark_theme_styleguide.md) ᐧ UI/UX and engineering rules for all LLM-related UI.
-- [LLM Service Refactor Notes](../llm_service_refactor.md)  Additional notes on LLM service design.
+- [LLM Service Refactor Notes](../llm_service_refactor.md) ᐧ Additional notes on LLM service design.

 ## Diagrams
 - (Add diagrams here as .md or .png files as the architecture evolves)